RightsDocketRightsDocket

 EU AI Act compliance: Audio content created with AI tools falls under Article 50’s transparency requirements.
 By August 2, 2026, AI-generated audio must carry machine-readable provenance marking.
 Creators who publish AI-assisted music without C2PA metadata risk non-compliance in every EU market.

-How Does RightsDocket Implement C2PA?
+How Does RightsDocket Use C2PA Today?

 Frequently asked questions